ibm-cloud-docs/solution-tutorials/infrastructure-to-kubernetes.md

 1. How many clusters you need, you may want to have three clusters, one for development, one testing and one for production.
 2. Should these clusters be in a shared virtual server, dedicated server or bare metal.
 3. How much CPU and RAM needed for each cluster worker node, think of a worker node like a VM.
 On IBM Cloud you can configure these very easily, you can start from a 4GB RAM all the way to 242GB RAM.
 4. How many worker nodes you need.
-If running a production app and to gain good resiliency, you should consider minimum of two worker nodes.
+If running a production app and to gain good resiliency, you should consider a minimum of two worker nodes.

-Above some of the questions you need to think about before configuring clusters.
-If we to look the WordPress example,  assuming that this is a production application with high load of traffic.
+Above some of the questions, you need to think about before configuring clusters.
+If we to look the WordPress example,  assuming that this is a production application with a high load of traffic.
 Let's explore what resources you would need:

 1. Setup three clusters, one for development, one testing and one for production.
-2. Development and testing cluster can use the **shared virtual server**, minimum RAM and CPU option like 2 CPUs and 4GB of RAM should be ok.
+2. Development and testing cluster can use the shared virtual server, minimum RAM and CPU option like 2 CPUs and 4GB of RAM should be ok.
 And one worker node for each.
-3. For the production server you may want more resources for resiliency.
+3. For the production server, you may want more resources for resiliency.
 For the production server, you can select any of the three hardware options shared, dedicated or bare metal.
-CPU and RAM you should have at least 4 CPUs and 16GB of RAM, and 2 workers nodes.
+CPU and RAM you should have at least 4 CPUs and 16GB of RAM, and two workers nodes.

 ###Modify your code

 ToDo: add what code changes a developer would make on a high level.
-How to handle service credentials
+How to handle service credentials.

+###Create your docker images

+ToDo: What is a docker container file consist off, how to create one based on an existing application, how ingress works and how to configure it.

+### Create Kubernetes deployment files

+ToDo: How to run all this locally before pushing it to the cloud.

-###How to handle file storage
+### How to handle file storage

 ToDo: managing storage, PersistentVolumes, PersistentVolumeClaim.
 How all that works.
 (How to copy existing files over).

-###Create your docker images

-ToDo: What is a docker container file consist off, how to create one based on an existing application, how ingress works and how to configure it.

-###Run your dockerized application locally
+### Run the application locally then push it to the Cloud

 ToDo: How to run all this locally before pushing it to the cloud.

 Now that you understand the fundamentals of moving application to Kubernetes, next you will explore creating a cluster and run the WordPress example.

-###Create Kubernetes deployment files

-ToDo:

-### Create Kubernetes deployment files

 ## Run the WordPress example on IBM Cloud